Martin Van Buren Bates: Adulthood and first marriage

 He returned to Kentucky after the war.
 Before the war, his first occupation was as a schoolteacher.
 While the circus was on tour in Halifax, Canada, the 7 ft 11 in tall Anna Haining Swan visited.
 She and Martin soon got to know each other, and were married in 1871.
 The highly publicized wedding, at St Martin-in-the-Fields in London drew thousands of people trying to attend, due to both the uncommonness of the spectacle and the couple's disarming good nature.
 Queen Victoria gave Bates an engraved watch, and gave Swan a satin gown and diamond ring.

-They moved to Ohio in 1872, settling in Seville.
+They moved to Ohio in 1872, settling in Seville in Medina County.
 On May 19, 1872, Anna gave birth to a daughter, who weighed 18 lb and died at birth.
 They built a large house to accommodate themselves comfortably.
 Martin described the next few years in his autobiography:

 While in Ohio, I purchased a farm in Seville, Medina County.
 It consisted of 130 acre of good land.
 I built a house upon it designed especially for our comfort.
 The furniture was all built to order and to see our guests make use of it recalls most forcibly the good Dean Swift's traveler in the land of Brobdingnag.

 I had determined to become a farmer, so I stocked my farm with the best breeds of cattle, most of them being short horns.
 My draught horses are of the Norman breed.

 My rest was not to last long, for the solicitations of managers, I consented to again travel.
 The seasons of 1878, 1879 and 1880 found us leading attractions of the W. W. Cole circus.

 While we have during these years been blessed with many things, affliction again visited us in the loss of a boy, born on the 15th day of January 1879.
 He was 28 in tall and weighed 23 lb and was perfect in every respect.

 Final years

 Anna Bates died on August 5, 1888.
 Martin ordered a statue of her from Europe for her grave, sold the oversized house, and moved into the town.
 In 1889 he remarried, this time to a woman of typical stature, Annette LaVonne Weatherby, and lived a mostly peaceful life until his death in 1919 of nephritis.
 He was buried beside his first wife and their son in Seville.
 He is one of the tallest known people to live to at least 80 years.

 Some years after his death, a family of typical heights had purchased the 14-ft ceiling home built by the giant couple.
-However, the original house in which he and Anna lived burnt down.
+However, the original house in which he and Anna lived burned down.
 Later a standard house was built on that site and eventually converted into a museum for the Seville Historical Society.